Boeing OC-135B Open Skies: Modifications

 The OC-135B modifications center around four cameras installed in the rear of the aircraft.
 Since its primary mission is to take pictures, most of the installed equipment and systems provide direct support to the cameras and the camera operator.
 Other modifications to the aircraft also included installing an auxiliary power unit, crew luggage compartment, sensor operator console, flight following console and upgraded avionics.
 Though the aircraft feature a large window in the cargo door, this is simply a remnant of their previous weather reconnaissance role.

 Other modifications support the aircrew.
 A gaseous oxygen system replaced the liquid oxygen system to be more compatible with foreign airfields, and fluorescent lighting system was added throughout the cabin to provide adequate lighting for operation and inspections.
 Four upgraded seats with a conference table, interphone, lighting and oxygen comprise the mission commanders' station for both countries' mission commanders.
 A four channel interphone system enables segregated communications between various elements on board.

 The auxiliary power unit enables the aircraft to start engines and provides electrical power and cabin heat independent of ground support equipment.
 It was manufactured by Allied Signal with the installation and design of the installation by E-Systems and World Auxiliary Power Company.

-The aircraft are assigned to Air Combat Command at the 55th Wing, 45th Reconnaissance Squadron, Offutt Air Force Base near Omaha, Nebraska, for operations, training and maintenance.
-When tasked, ACC's role is to transport a DTRA observation team to an Open Skies point of entry airport, conduct the observation flight, and then return the team to the continental United States.
+Until 2022 the aircraft were assigned to Air Combat Command at the 55th Wing, 45th Reconnaissance Squadron, Offutt Air Force Base near Omaha, Nebraska, for operations, training and maintenance.
+These aircraft are now located in the boneyard at Davis-Monthan Air Force Base and are being decommissioned.
+When tasked, ACC's role was to transport a DTRA observation team to an Open Skies point of entry airport, conduct the observation flight, and then return the team to the continental United States.